 I live and work in Brooklyn, NY.
 I earned an MFA From the School of Visual Arts in NYC.
-I make sculpture, video, works on paper and installations that struggle to resolve conflicting narratives.
+I make sculpture, video, works on paper and ibothe gallelry and site-specific installations.

-#GenerousBrooklyn is my ongoing documentation of the spontaneous gift culture
+#GenerousBrooklyn is my ongoing documentation of and social engagement with the spontaneous gift culture

 on the streets of Brooklyn NY.